Loyla486/Troppical/README.md

 ## Windows Defender

-**Windows Defender detects this application as a trojan/malware.
+**Windows Defender might detect this application as a trojan/malware.
 This is not true at all, you can look at the source code and determine that it is not a valid claim,  the app isn't that complex.**

 **Please don't open an issue for this since there is nothing I can do apart from signing the app which I won't do**